AlmirMBH/eloquent-model-cloner/README.md

 Tag - TagType (many-to-one relation)

 ### Special requirement
-Both Author and Post are related with the Review whose table has author_id and post_id.
+Both Author and Post are related with the Review whose table has author_id and post_id columns.
 As according to my project requirements, the Post related to the author is cloned after the Review, the cloned Post IDs have to be updated in the Review table.
 This is done in `updateReviews` method.
 The cloned Post IDs are stored in the $clonedIds, that is, the $clonedIds property is an array of arrays, where the key is the original ID and the value is the cloned ID, see the method for more details.
 Bear in mind that, if the order of cloning requirements were different, the methods would have to be adjusted